7. The Application Layer

 Providing an IP address to a client is the most important task performed by a host configuration protocol.
 Together with that, we receive information for the network segment, default gateway, DNS servers, domain name, TFTP servers (important in the IP telephony) and so on.
 To provide flexibility for configuring addresses on different types of clients, the DHCP standard includes three different address allocation mechanisms:

-• Manual Allocation: Also known as a reservation.
-A particular IP address is pre-allocated to a single device by an administrator.
+• Manual Allocation: Also known as a reservation, this particular IP address is pre-allocated to a single device by an administrator.
 DHCP only communicates the IP address to the device.
 The IP address is mapped to the MAC address of the requesting device.

 • Automatic Allocation: DHCP automatically assigns an IP address permanently to a device, selecting it from the predefined pool of available addresses.